ReddikHaien/ADA525/spin-blog/posts/assignment03.md

 <img src="images/assignment03/sketch-with-skerf.png" class="image">

 When placing the fingers with kerf, it was necessary to figure out the new spacing between them, since this would be affected by the kerf, or so I thought.
 Since Fusion 360 calculated the distance between two repeated elements as the distance between the same edge on each instance, the distance would remain the same as for the non kerfed finger.
+This is due to the fact that The width of a finger is f+kerf while the distance between t2o fingers is f-kerf, so if we combine the two we get d = f+kerf + f-kerf = f+f = 2f.
+Meaning the distance is the same no matter the kerf.